 - uses challenging or complex artwork and varied design layouts

-- demonstrates a high level of integration of text and visual features
+- integrates text and visual features

 - develops non traditional structures (plot, characters and settings) to challenge the reader's expectations